 Pete Seeger, "I've Been Working on the Railroad" (on PeteSeeger21) (on PeteSeeger32)

 The "Dinah" verses are dated by Fuld to the period before 1850.
-How they came together is a mystery; they don't fit all that well -- but as I've never heard the halves done separately (though Scarborough's text consists only of the first part, and the Cohen text, from the Blankenship family omits the"Dinah Won't You Blow" stanza, substituting something Cohen thinks is a school rouser), I keep them together here.
+How they came together is a mystery; they don't fit all that well -- but as I've never heard the halves done separately (though Scarborough's and Shay's texts consist only of the first part, and the Cohen text, from the Blankenship family omits the"Dinah Won't You Blow" stanza, substituting something Cohen thinks is a school rouser), I keep them together here.

 Cohen cites Theodore Raph as claiming the song became popular in 1881.
 But Cohen himself agrees with Fuld's 1894 date.
 Probably it will take a much more detailed study than any undertaken so far to finally settle the matter. - RBW

 Opie/Opie-TheSingingGame: "'Someone's in the House with Dinah' was sung by Ethiopian minstrels in the 1840s and 1850s, but with a different tune from that known today." - BS

 Go to the Ballad Index Bibliography or Discography